WordPress/gutenberg/editor/components/inner-blocks/README.md

     allowedBlocks={ ALLOWED_BLOCKS }
 />
 ```
-The previous code block restricts all the blocks, so only child blocks can be inserted.
-If no child blocks are available it will not be possible to insert any block.
+The previous code block restricts all blocks, so only child blocks explicitly registered as compatible with this block can be inserted.
+If no child blocks are available: it will be impossible to insert any inner blocks.

 ### `template`
 * **Type:** `Array<Array<Object>>`

 The template is defined as a list of block items.
-Such blocks can have predefined attributes, placeholder, content, etc....
-Block templates allow specifying a default initial state for an InnerBlocks area.
+Such blocks can have predefined attributes, placeholder, content, etc. Block templates allow specifying a default initial state for an InnerBlocks area.
 More information about templates can be found in [template docs](https://wordpress.org/gutenberg/handbook/templates/).

 ```jsx